tiagonmas/ManagerReadme/README.md

 -	Advocate for each member of the team.
 -	Create a culture that provides an environment where everyone on the team can do their best work.

-==Coach and care come through clearly in this list.
-What would it look like if you included a modeling component about your IC work?==

-==There are clear elements of create clarity and generate energy in this list.
-How would "deliver success" fit into this list?==

 # How I approach my job